mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 });
 ```

-With this setup, all data that ever gets loaded by the app while the device is
+With this setup, all data that gets loaded by the app while the device is
-online is available for later offline use where it will be read from
+online is available for later offline use, where it will be read from
 `IndexedDB` instead.
-This mechanism works the other way round as well of course
+This mechanism works the other way round as well of
-such that the app could buffer any modifications to data in the store in
+course, such that the app could buffer any modifications to data in the store
-`IndexedDB` while offline and sync these changes back to the remote API once
+in `IndexedDB` while offline and then sync these changes back to the remote API
-the device comes back online - refer to the
+once the device comes back online - refer to the
 [Orbit.js docs](http://orbitjs.com/v0.15/guide/) for more information about
 advanced mechanics like this.